Weight loss drug Belviq pulled from market over cancer risk

 Belviq was the first drug proven to help people lose weight and keep it off for several years without raising their risk for heart problems.
 That was the conclusion of a five-year, 12,000-patient study of the drug’s heart safety, which the FDA required Eisai to conduct as a condition of approval.

-The FDA said there was a range of cancers, with pancreatic, colorectal and lung cancer reported more often in the patients who took Belviq.
+There was a range of cancers, with pancreatic, colorectal and lung cancer reported more often in the patients who took Belviq, the FDA said.

+The agency said no special cancer screening is needed for anyone who took Belviq.
+It noted the increased risk was only seen after extended use of the drug.

 Eisai said its assessment is that Belviq has more benefit than risk for its intended patients.
 It's specifically approved for adults with a body mass index of 30 and adults with a BMI of 27 who have other conditions that carry heart risks, such as high blood pressure, high cholesterol or Type 2 diabetes.

-An extended-release version of the drug called Belviq XR also is being pulled from the market.
+An extended-release version called Belviq XR also is being pulled from the market.

+In testing before Belviq was approved, nearly half of participants given Belviq lost at least 5% of their weight over a year, and nearly one-quarter lost at least 10%.
+Those results were more than two times better than those of participants given dummy pills.

+Of the competing drugs launched about the same time, Qsymia produced more weight loss than Belviq.
+Contrave, approved in 2014, produced similar weight loss to Belviq but carried a strong warning about the risk of increased suicidal thoughts and behavior.

 The company's U.S. headquarters is in Woodcliff Lake, New Jersey.